The Apple AirPods Studio, the tech giant's first over-ear headphones, is drumming up excitement among audiophiles and AirPods fans around the world.

 - AirPods Studio could launch sooner than expected — Bose should be worried

-All indications suggest this will come to an end this year with Apple planning to release its own premium branded over-ear headphones in 2020 called the AirPods X. The AirPods X name itself is one point of contention as recent rumors suggest these will, in fact, be a Beats-X style pair of connected earbuds.
+All indications suggest this will come to an end this year with Apple planning to release its own premium branded over-ear headphones in 2020.
+We've been calling it AirPods X, but its official name is reportedly AirPods Studio.

-We have gathered together all of the rumors regarding potential new products in the AirPods lineup this year and have pieced them together to help give you a clearer picture of what to expect from Apple's headphones division in 2020 and beyond.
+We've gathered all of the rumors regarding Apple's AirPods Studio over-ear headphones and pieced them together -- like a mosaic of tech-information goodness -- to give you a clearer picture of what to expect from Apple's headphones division in 2020.